Xcash-Labs/xcashlabs-docs/docs/en/interacting/dpops/register-delegate.md

 To configure this, use delegate_update with the solo_addresses option to define the public wallet addresses that are allowed to vote for the delegate.
 Only these addresses will be eligible to receive shared rewards.

-Each allowed address must still vote for the delegate normally in order to participate.
+Each allowed address must still vote for the in order to collect a share of the rewards.

 ## 4. Prepare shared delegate payments